 it’s not the diet’s fault.

-IBD in dogs, or Inflammatory Bowel Disease, starts as a simple dietary allergy.
+IBD in dogs starts as a simple dietary allergy.
 This allergy is usually directed at the MEAT or GRAIN components of the diet.

-If your dog spends time outside or roams, then you must consider anything they may be eating outside the yard.
+But if your dog spends time outside or roams, they could be allergic to anything they eat out there.
 Most dogs with IBD should thus be confined, to narrow down the dietary suspects.

 If you are lucky, a simple change of dietary ingredients may solve this for you.
 Remember that any dietary change will take a minimum of 6 weeks to be fully effective, so you won’t see overnight change.

-The biggest concern with retail diets is “cross-contamination” of different ingredients, so that foods labeled as fish may also have turkey or beef in them.
+The biggest concern with standard dog food is “cross-contamination” of different ingredients, so that foods labeled as fish may also have turkey or beef in them.
 There is, unfortunately, no way to know about this… until it’s too late.